 - 3 TB coconut oil melted (44g before melting)

-Add the wet ingredients to the dry ingredients, and stir to combine.
-Fold in up to one cup of add-ins.
+- Add the wet ingredients to the dry ingredients and stir to combine.
+Fold in up to 1 cup of add-ins of choice (see note below for options).

-Divide the oatmeal mixture evenly among the muffin cups.
-I use an ice cream scooper, and then gently press the mixture down in the muffin cup with my fingers.
+- Divide the oatmeal mixture evenly among the muffin cups.
+I use an ice cream scooper and gently press the mixture down in the muffin cup with my fingers.